satya164/web-worker-proxy/README.md

 ### Accessing a property

-You can access any serialzable properties on the proxied object asynchronously.
+You can access any serializable properties on the proxied object asynchronously.

 ```js
 // Serializable values